Praveena1931/3-tier-devsecops/README.md

    After gitleaks check if code is proper or not by running pipeline once. if it is successful add trivy and sonarqube stage too work with sonarqube few setings needs to be done in jenkins need 2 things 1.sonarqube scanner 2.SonarQube server Scanner will be running inside jenkins performing the analysis generating the report and publishing the report over the server
-   Server is already steup we have to setup scanner in jenking for that navigate to Manage jenkins --> plugins --> available plugins --> srch sonarqube scanner and install and configure in tools give name and select version of scanner and click apply, next go to system find sonarQube server section provide server URL and server authentiacation token, to generate token go to sonarqube Server --> Administrator --> Security --> User --> Click on Tokens provide any name to token and generate --> Copy that token and go to jenkins --> Credentials --> Global --> Add Credentials --> Kind Secret text --> Pate token in secret tab --> Provide any id and description --> click on create after that inside jenkins tell where to publish scanner report becoz jenkins don't know where to publish it by default. for that provide URL of server and credentials to access it
+   Server is already steup we have to setup scanner in jenking for that navigate to Manage jenkins --> plugins --> available plugins --> srch sonarqube scanner and install and configure in tools give name and select version of scanner and click apply, next go to system find sonarQube server section provide server URL and server authentiacation token, to generate token go to sonarqube Server --> Administrator --> Security --> User --> Click on Tokens provide any name to token and generate --> Copy that token and go to jenkins --> Credentials --> Global --> Add Credentials --> Kind Secret text --> Pate token in secret tab --> Provide any id and description --> click on create after that inside jenkins tell where to publish scanner report becoz jenkins don't know where to publish it by default.for that provide URL of server and credentials to access it ex. when you want to open xyz file you will provide path like home/bin/xyz same like this cmnd $SCANNER_HOME/bin/sonar-scanner for qualitygate check to pass successfully in sonarqube server configure webhook server--> administration --> configuration --> webhook --> create --> provide name --> jenkins url provide --> Add we need to add webhook becoz, we are sending report from jenkins to sonarqube, in qualitygate check it will compare generated report with existing report for thst we have to generate webhook.
+   There is no direct plugin available for trivy inside jenkins so we have to install manually using google srch for trivy instllation steps and install on VM, as we are directly installing we don't need to define in pipeline

+   if you didnt find pipeline sysntax by default restart jenkins by typing rester after URL

    // Jenkinsfile
 pipeline {
   agent any
   tools {    ----format tool name tool type----
     nodejs 'nodejs23'
   }
+  environment{
+    SCANNER_HOME = tool 'sonar-scanner' "scanner name where we provided token details in credentials" }
   stages {
     stage('Git Checkout') {          ----from where should code be picked----